 My key areas of expertise are in English and Drama.

-In my doctoral role and I am supervising the following thesis topics:
+In my doctoral role and I have supervising the following thesis topics since 2014:

-‘Examining Student Responses to Teaching Poetry at A Level’
+‘Examining Student Responses to Teaching Romantic Poetry at A Level’

-'The effects of daydreaming on creative exploration and understanding of English literary texts.'
+'The effects of daydreaming on creative and personal exploration of English literary texts.'

 ‘How do teachers feel about expressing their spirituality in the workplace?’
 An interpretative phenomenological analysis of professional educators ‘spiritual expression in primary schools.’